Sharesale

 As Hollywood faces production cuts, IATSE members are scrutinizing a new tentative deal with studios, which promises significant wage increases, AI regulation, and enhanced safety provisions.
 The agreement, still pending a ratification vote, comes at a critical time for the industry and its workforce.

 Three years ago, West Coast IATSE crewmembers narrowly rejected a Basic Agreement contract in a popular vote, with 50.4 percent voting against it due to concerns over working conditions.
-Despite this, was approved through a delegate vote, avoiding a strike.
+Despite this, the pact was approved through a delegate vote, avoiding a strike.
 The crewmembers have been working under this agreement since, though many were dissatisfied with the 2021 ratification process.

 The industry is now watching closely as IATSE members evaluate the new Basic Agreement reached on June 25.
 While the detailed contract has yet to be released, members have received a summary and are attending review meetings ahead of the ratification vote scheduled between July 14 and 17.
 It’s unclear if IATSE will again use the delegate voting system this year.